-Ian P. Williamson your Marketing Officer.
-He started work at the age of 15 as an engineering apprentice – he was the worst engineering apprentice the company had ever had, but as they had never ever fired an apprentice before he was moved into the publicity department and he remained in marketing and
+Ian P. Williamson your Interim Chairman and Marketing Officer.
+He started work at the age of 15 as an engineering apprentice – he was the worst engineering apprentice the company had ever had, but as they had never ever fired an apprentice before he was moved into the publicity department and he remained in marketing and design for

 When not messing about with WES things he is a primary school governor and reading mentor and along with good friend and WES colleague Jeremy Collingridge runs UK Pen Shows.

 Finally having read Gerald's bio Ian is beginning to think that he might be a brother that he never knew as like him Ian is originally from the North East (in his case north of the River Wear so he's the 'real deal'), Ian is also from coal mining stock and has very similar tastes in reading and music.
 The final twist of fate is that Ian recruited Gerald into WES!